Jason-Duffy/AVRly/content/anatomy-of-embedded-firmware/Anatomy.md

  SOFTWARE.
 ******************************************************************************/
 ```
 The licence and copyright notice are enclosed in a Javadoc style banner, which Doxygen will recognise as a banner comment.
 To use this stye of banner, `JAVADOC_BANNER = YES` must be set in the Doxyfile.
-Add your name in the copyright notice.
+Add your name and the year the work was produced in the copyright notice.

 ## C Header Files
+The purpose of a C header file is to provide public data which can be shared with other files.

-A C header file should be named after the function of the file or the peripheral that it serves.
+A C header file should be named after the function of the module or the peripheral that it serves.
 The filename should be entirely in lowercase, and the file extension is `.h`.
 The aim is to expose as little information as possible in the header file - just the public function declarations and any macros or typedefs etc required by other files, without them having to know too much about how it actually works.

 An example file can be found in the repo [here][Header_File_Example_URL], and the Doxygen output from these special comments and commands can be found [here][Header_File_Doxygen_Output_URL].

-After the license, place a Javadoc style comment block with some special Doxygen commands: `@file`, `@author`, `@date`, `@brief`, `@bug` and `@see`.
+After the license, place a Javadoc style comment block with some special Doxygen commands: `@file`, `@group`, `@author`, `@date`, `@brief`, `@bug` and `@see`.

 ```C
 /**